 Deep ERP integration

-• Connecting existing systems: WMS software can integrate all systems across the organization to pull required data from all departments (such as the TMS, reporting and financial systems, operational processes, etc.).
+• Connecting Existing Systems: WMS software can integrate all systems across the organization, pulling required data from all departments (such as the Transportation Management System (TMS), reporting and financial systems, operational processes, etc.).

-• ERP integrations: WMS software should be linked to the ERP system as an additional layer to increase the number of transactions to give personnel throughout the organization direct insight into current operations.
+• ERP Integrations: WMS software should be linked to the ERP system as an additional layer to increase the number of transactions, providing personnel throughout the organization with direct insight into current operations.

 Autonomy, flexibility, and operating training program